 Many smokers have made the switch because vaping lessens the risk of combustion which can cause the release of toxins, tar and other cancer-causing compounds

-Whilst the health benefits of vaping is clear, we’ve been never able to provide definitive proof that it is just a potent as smoking so it was quite interesting to come across some research where doctors investigated exactly this.
+Whilst the health benefits of vaping is clear, we're often asked if it is just as potent as smoking so it was quite interesting to come across some research where doctors investigated exactly this.

 What does the science say?